Employer rights & responsibilities

-- Take out a WorkSafe injury insurance policy with a WorkSafe Agent of your choice (unless your annual financial year payroll is expected to be $7500 or less).
+- Take out WorkSafe insurance with a WorkSafe Agent of your choice (unless your annual financial year payroll is expected to be $7500 or less).

-- If you employ apprentices or trainees, you must have a WorkSafe policy regardless of your annual payroll.
+- If you employ apprentices or trainees, you must have WorkSafe insurance regardless of your annual payroll.

 - Notify your WorkSafe Agent of workplace or business activity changes (these changes can affect your classification and premium).